Air conditioners are hot buys in western Massachusetts this summer

 Once you get the unit home, make sure it’s in the window on an angle.

-“As the compressor runs, and it gets real hot, and it’ll start dripping,” said Robidoux.
+“As the compressor runs, and it gets real hot, and it’ll start dripping,” Robidoux said.
 “So, you’ll want it on a little bit of an angle.
 And clean out your screen – the filter in it.”

 West Springfield Fire Lt.
 Michael Dickson is reminding people to use window air conditioning units safely.
 You should always plug them right into an outlet, rather than using an extension cord.

-Eversource said it’s preparing to meet increased power demands this weekend during the heat, and they will be ready to respond to any outages.
+Eversource said they’re preparing to meet increased power demands this weekend during the heat, and they will be ready to respond to any outages.